Stingray Timmins: Storylines

 Stingray finds it hard to deal with Serena's death following a plane crash, but he begins to bond with Rachel Kinski (Caitlin Stasey).
 Rachel kisses him, but Stingray is forced to let her down, pointing out that she is only fourteen.
 Stingray's confusion over Rachel and a new job at Scarlet Bar, gradually makes him become dependent on alcohol.
 Sky Mangel (Stephanie McIntosh) breaks up with Dylan and she and Stingray sleep together.
 Stingray then tells Rachel that he loves her and they begin dating.
 Sky discovers that she is pregnant and Rachel breaks up with Stingray.
 He then starts drinking again.
 Sky realises that Stingray could be the father of her child.
 Stingray's grandmother, Loris (Kate Fitzpatrick) confronts him about his drinking and she takes him to an Alcoholics Anonymous meeting.
 However, as soon as she leaves, Stingray walks away from the meeting.

 Sky is taken to the hospital and Stingray tries to visit.
 Sky's roommate, Teresa Cammeniti (Hannah Greenwood) tells him that Sky does not want him to be there.
 Stingray leaves and starts drinking.
 He is found by Harold Bishop (Ian Smith) and brought home to Janelle, Janae, Bree and Rachel.
 He escapes from them and heads to the hospital.
 Stingray takes Sky's daughter, Kerry.
 He passes out and is found by Rachel and Bree, but there is no sign of Kerry.
 A couple of days later, Kerry is left on the doorstep of Number 24, hours after Stingray is released from police custody.
 Dylan had found Stingray and he took Kerry, but Elle Robinson (Pippa Black) returns the baby to Sky.
 It is later revealed that Dylan is Kerry's father.

 Stingray quits drinking, makes up with his brother and begins dating Sky.
 Kerry is diagnosed with leukemia and needs a bone marrow transplant.
 Stingray is a match and becomes the donor.
 He undergoes surgery and Kerry recovers.
 The Timmins family celebrate Janelle's birthday with a street party.
 Stingray sits down after dancing and watches his family and friends.
 Janae and Bree think that Stingray has fallen asleep, but they fail to wake him and alert the rest of the family.
 They all realise that Stingray has died.
 Stingray's heart is donated to Caleb Maloney (Nick Russell).
 Following the funeral, Stingray's ashes are scattered across his favourite skate park.

 Reception

 For his portrayal of Stingray, Nicholas received a nomination for the Logie Award for Most Popular New Male Talent in 2005.
 He also earned a nomination for Best Newcomer at the Inside Soap Awards.
 In 2008, Nicholas was nominated for Best Exit at the Digital Spy Soap Awards.
+In 2015, a Herald Sun reporter included Stingray's death in their "Neighbours' 30 most memorable moments" feature.